By Chuck Slothower

 BHP Billiton and Navajo Nation officials say the agreement will preserve about 800 jobs at the mine and adjacent Four Corners Power Plant.
-The plant is the sole user of the mine's coal.

 "For BHP Billiton, it's not about the deal as much as sustaining Navajo Mine for all the stakeholders that depend on it," said Pat Risner, president of BHP Billiton New Mexico Coal.
 The company is San Juan County's largest private employer.